techrisin/Python-GUI-project-Image-to-PDF-converter/README.md

 4. Raspberry Pi - [Link](https://drive.google.com/file/d/1fZGY5eJMXbPfsJHxjb5kjPwOqzD7-g1R/view?usp=sharing)
 5. Libre board - [Link](https://drive.google.com/file/d/1fZGY5eJMXbPfsJHxjb5kjPwOqzD7-g1R/view?usp=sharing)

+## How to open the file
+In Linux, Raspberry Pi and Libre board and windows, extract the contents of the zip file and double click the file **main**

 If you want to customise and use the python code instead, run the following code

 python3 main.py